dotnet54/multivariate-measures/README.md

 UCR/UEA datasets used in these experiments can be obtained from http://timeseriesclassification.com/dataset.
 It is recommended to download the files in ``.ts`` file format.
 However, ``.csv`` files are also supported.

-We have uploaded the index files for our resample expriments to the folder ``cache/Multivariate2018_ts_INDICES``.
+We have uploaded the index files for our resample experiments to the folder ``cache/Multivariate2018_ts_INDICES``.
 The ``.csv`` files in this folder contain one row for each of the 30 folds, and columns contains the list of indices in the fold

 ### Results

 The results of all experiments can be found in the folder ``data/raw``.
 We also provide the scripts to post process data in the folder ``experiments/papers/multivariate_measures``.
+Specifically, the Jupyter notebook file ``mv_results.ipynb`` contains all the functions to post-process the results.
+Refer to the to Section [Testing MEE](#testing-mee) and the information in the Notebook file for more details.

+Also note that
+``data/raw/i1d2+norm/test/`` contains full test results of one fold of UCR data with z-normalization ``data/raw/i1d2-norm/test/`` contains full test results of ten folds of UCR data without z-normalization (as it is on archive, just note that four datasets were already normalized in the repository -- refer to the paper.)
+The final results in the paper uses the evrage of ten folds from ``i1d2-norm`` directory.
+To reduce upload sizes, I have zipped the CSV files for each fold.
+If rerunning the all experiments, make sure to unzip these files and set correct path before running the functions in ``mv_results.ipynb``.

 ## Using the application